ExpertCoder124/Dean-Random-Word-Generator/readme.md

-run dean script to load it
+Run the python script "script.py" to see deans' wonderful ramblings!